Business Communication Courses

 Exploring communication and writing issues pertinent to marketing, as well as business and management in general, this course gives students practice in forms of communication that serve to promote people, products, services, organizations, and ideas, which can be used in and applied to a number of professions.
 Recommended for marketing majors and other majors interested in marketing communication strategies.

 SCH-MGMT 317, Sport Management Communication

 This course uses sport management contexts to explore various business communication topics, forms and strategies.
 Special emphasis on branding and image restoration as well as basic business writing and employment communications.
 Designed specifically for sport management majors.

 Note: All courses listed above meet Junior Year Writing requirements for the Isenberg School.
 Prerequisite: ENG 112 or 113.

 This elective course offers students the opportunity to develop and improve their professional oral communication skills.
 Please note that this course does not satisfy the School's Junior Year Writing requirement.

 SCH-MGMT 292C, Mastering Oral Communication

 Emphasizing oral communication skills through practice and delivery of business and career-oriented speeches.
-Incorporates feedback, role playing, mock interviews, and videotaping/coaching.
+Incorporates feedback, presentation practice, and videotaping/coaching.
 Learn how to engage an audience, emphasize points with confident body language, and create convincing and concise talks.
 Designed for all business majors.